Loading

 What maintenance does a Bolt EUV require?

-• Tire Rotation and Alignment: Proper tire maintenance is crucial for safety and efficiency.
-Rotate your tires every 7,500 miles and check alignment to prevent uneven wear.
+• Tire Rotation and Alignment: Proper tire maintenance is crucial for the Bolt EUV's handling and efficiency.
+Rotate your tires as recommended by the manufacturer, typically every 5,000 to 7,500 miles, and have the alignment checked periodically.

 How often does a Chevy Bolt need to be serviced?